Israel's 10 most beautiful animals

 The wildlife in Israel is varied and totally amazing.

-Israel has so many great things to see and do, but one of the absolute must-see things in the country is the amazing flora and fauna.
+Israel has so many great things to offer, but one of the absolute must-see things in the country is the amazing flora and fauna.
 Not only is the plant life beautiful, but Israel is also home to some of the world's most beautiful animals.
-Here are 10 of the best for you to check out.
+Here are 10 of the best for you to check out and adore.

 Arabian Oryx (Oryx leucoryx)